-New facilities included in the Knowlton Complex, which opened in the fall of 2013, are Charles D. Lindberg Stadium, the Ken Anderson Academic All-America Club and the Players' Plaza and Viking Patio and Overlook.
-The Ericson Field playing surface was redone in the summer of 2012 and the Paul V. Olsen Track was installed in 2008.
+Opened in fall 2013, the Knowlton Complex includes Charles D. Lindberg Stadium, the Ken Anderson Academic All-America Club, the Players' Plaza, and the Viking Patio and Overlook.
+Ericson Field's playing surface was replaced in the summer of 2026, and the Paul V. Olsen Track was installed in 2019.

 Charles D. Lindberg Stadium

-A unique feature of the Knowlton Complex is the Anderson Academic All-America Club.
-This is a lively indoor gathering location with televisions, room to socialize during Viking contests, innovative concessions, and picture-window views of the game-day action.
-This building features Viking football memorabilia and a display featuring Academic All-Americans.
-The Anderson Club will be open throughout the year for social gatherings and meetings of up to 80 people.
+A distinctive feature of the Knowlton Complex, the Anderson Academic All-America Club provides an indoor gathering space with televisions, innovative concessions, room to socialize during Viking contests, and picture-window views of the game-day action.
+The club showcases Viking football memorabilia and a display honoring Academic All-Americans.
+It is also available year-round for social events and meetings of up to 80 people.

 Players' Plaza

-The Players' Plaza provides a new entrance to the Knowlton Complex and serves as a gathering place for fans before and after games.
-The plaza is located at the Northwest corner of the complex adjacent to the Carver Center and parking lot designed for tailgating during the football season.
+Players' Plaza serves as the main entrance to the Knowlton Complex and provides a gathering place for fans before and after games.
+Located at the northwest corner of the complex, adjacent to the Carver Center, it also connects to the parking lot used for football season tailgating.

 Viking Patio and Overlook

-A fourth new component of the complex is the Viking Patio and Overlook.
-This area serves as a place where fans can gather to watch the game from the northwest corner of the field between the Anderson Club and Lindberg Stadium.
-It includes a concession area and a tremendous view of Augustana's landmark building, Old Main.
+The Viking Patio and Overlook offers fans another gathering space from the northwest corner of the field, situated between the Anderson Club and Lindberg Stadium.
+The area includes a concession stand and provides outstanding views of both the game and Augustana's landmark building, Old Main.

-The original facility that sits on the south side of the Knowlton Complex was built in 1936, doubled in size in 1962 and is now the visitor's section.
+The original facility on the south side of the Knowlton Complex was built in 1936, expanded in 1962, and now serves as the visitors' section.

 Paul V. Olsen Track

-Augustana's nine-lane track was completely resurfaced in 2008, as were the pole vault, long and triple jump and javelin runways.
-It is a full-pour, polyurethane Tartan surface, which contains 14 percent rubber and 86 percent polyurethane -- the exact same track you will find at the U.S. Olympic Training site in San Diego.
+Augustana's nine-lane track was completely resurfaced in 2019, along with the pole vault, long jump, triple jump, and javelin runways.
+The full-pour polyurethane Tartan surface is composed of 14 percent rubber and 86 percent polyurethane—the same track system used at the U.S. Olympic Training site in San Diego.